krishi-kakkar-19/A-Machine-Learning-Approach-to-Predict-Mental-Health-from-Social-Media-Usage/README.md

 # Social Media & Mental Health Risk Classifier

 ## Overview
+Social media usage has grown rapidly, with billions of users worldwide and increasing daily screen time.
+Research indicates a strong association between excessive social media use and negative mental health outcomes, including depression, anxiety, and reduced life satisfaction.

-This project analyzes the relationship between social media usage patterns and mental health outcomes, specifically focusing on depression risk.
-Using a synthetic but research-grounded dataset, the project builds a machine learning model to classify individuals at risk of depression based on behavioral and lifestyle features.
+This project addresses the gap between user behavior and awareness by quantifying how digital habits relate to mental health risk.
+Using behavioral features such as screen time, sleep, and night usage, a logistic regression model is developed to predict depression risk based on PHQ-9–derived classification.

-The objective is to demonstrate how data-driven systems can support early identification and intervention in mental health contexts.
+The workflow includes data cleaning, feature engineering, exploratory data analysis, and predictive modeling to evaluate how social media behavior contributes to mental health outcomes.

 ---